constellation-app/constellation/CorePreferences/src/au/gov/asd/tac/constellation/preferences/docs/application-preferences.md

 # Application Preferences

-Application preferences can be accessed via Setup -&gt; Options -&gt;
+Application preferences can be accessed via Setup -> Options -> CONSTELLATION -> Application.
-CONSTELLATION -&gt; Application.

 ## User Directory

 The user directory is where Constellation stores user-specific data such as auto-save files, icons, and templates.
-By default the user directory is "&lt;HomeDirectory&gt;/.CONSTELLATION".
+By default the user directory is "\<HomeDirectory>/.CONSTELLATION".
 If you want to change your user directory, create the new directory first, copy any files you want from the current directory to the new one, then change the directory in preferences.

-You can open your user directory in your default file browser via Help -&gt; User Directory.
+You can open your user directory in your default file browser via Help -> User Directory.

 ## Autosave